kriss3/dotNetPlaygound/README.md

 - Adding two new projects:
    1.Playing with Restsharp.
    2.Learning new patterns, Strategy pattern and Results pattern.
-  Both reasesrch is based on Pluralsight, LinkedIn Learning and YT
+  Both reasesrch is based on Pluralsight, LinkedIn Learning and YT.
+Added a driver class and implementation  It contains Result type that encapsulates Error type